-USDA organic turkeys need 3 qualifications: outside grass on a USDA certified farm, USDA certified turkey feed and processing by a USDA certified organic processor.
+USDA organic turkeys need 3 qualifications: outdoor access on a USDA certified farm, USDA certified turkey feed and processing by a USDA certified organic processor.
 It takes 3 years to become a USDA certified farm.
-Small Family Natural Farms is not yet a certified USDA farm, so we feed USDA organic feed, use a USDA processor and give our turkeys free-choice indoor shelter and outdoor grass access.
+Small Family Natural Farms is not yet a certified USDA farm, so we feed USDA organic feed, use a USDA processor and give our turkeys free-choice indoor shelter and outdoor roaming access.
 We do not use hormones, antibiotics or vaccines on our turkeys or breeding stock.

 Q: How many turkeys did you raise?

-We maintain about 12 turkeys as our breeders at the Harvard farm.
+We maintain about 10 turkeys as our breeders at the Harvard farm.
 This rafter (group of turkeys) lives in their indoor/outdoor shelter throughout the year, protected by a fence and overhead netting.
-Beginning in April, the hens begin laying eggs which are incubated at the Barrington Hills farm, hatched and then returned to the Harvard farm.
-In 2021, we raised about 80 turkeys!
+Beginning in April, the hens begin laying eggs which are incubated at the farm, hatched and then returned to the outdoor areas.
+In 2022, we raised about 40 turkeys!